-Exclusive, inside story: The ČEZ drama in Albania and its implications8.
-February 2013. / SEE Energy News
+Exclusive, inside story: The ČEZ drama in Albania and its implications, SEE Energy News

 ČEZ in Albania earned 32 million Euros in the first six months in 2011, while the first six months of the last year brought 90 million Euros loss.